mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/home-rentals.md

 ### Connecting the data

-There are a couple of ways you can get the data to follow trough this tutorial.
+There are a couple of ways you can get the data to follow through with this tutorial.

 === "Connecting as a database via `#!sql CREATE DATABASE`"

-    We have prepared a demo database you can connect to that contains the data to be used `#!sql example_db.demo_data.home_rentals`
+    You can connect to a demo database that we've prepared for you.
+It contains the data used throughout this tutorial which is the `#!sql example_db.demo_data.home_rentals` table.

     ```sql
     CREATE DATABASE example_db